-Form 1099 INT is an official Internal Revenue Service tax form that is mostly used to report interest income paid to an individual throughout the year.
+Form 1099 INT an official Internal Revenue Service tax form that is mostly used to report interest income paid to an individual throughout the year.
 It breaks down all the interest income and related expenses.
-Payers use IRS Form 1099 INT when the interest paid to the investor is $10 or more during the year.
+Payers use IRS Form 1099 INT when the interest paid to the investor $10 or more during the year.
 In simple words, this form is mostly received by the individual who receives interest income from a savings account.
 Interest earned must be included as a part of earned income when filing tax returns to the IRS.

 Who is Responsible for Issue Form 1099 INT?

 Given below are the most common individuals who are responsible to issue Form 1099 INT to the IRS:

 Firstly, banks issue the form to the individuals who receive interest income from savings accounts annually.
 For instance, if you earn $10 as interest for investing money in the savings account, then banks are responsible to issue a 1099 INT Form.
 Banks pay certain account types of interests on the assets to the bank which can use to lend money or invest in treasury bonds.